reactos/reactos/irc/ArchBlackmann/readme.txt

 This doc can be also found on the wiki.

-ArchBlackman is a IRC-Chat bot.
-He has been coded by Royce3 and currently DrFred (mbosma) runs him.
+ArchBlackman is a IRC-Chat bot of the #reactos irc channel.
+He has been coded by Royce3 and DrFred (mbosma) currently runs him.

-If some one use a swear word he'll tell him not to do so.
-You can also ask him something technical about reactos. :)
+If some one use a swear word he'll tell him not to do so and you can also ask him something technical about reactos. :)

-He also knows some commands.
-You can give him one like this "ArchBlackmann: !grovel". (don't forget to address him)
+Besides this he also knows some commands.
+The systax for giving him commands "ArchBlackmann: !grovel". (don't forget to address him)

-* !grovel - This is the only command that non ops can do (No Parameter)
+  - !grovel - This is the only command that non ops can do (No Parameter)
-* !kiss <person>
+  - !kiss <person>
-* !hug <person>
+  - !hug <person>
-* !give <someone> <something>
+  - !give <someone> <something>
-* !say <something> - You can tell him to say something on the channel via PrivateMessage
+  - !say <something> - You can tell him to say something on the channel via PrivateMessage

+ArchBlackmann know what he should say from some text files.
+They can be found on the svn-dir.
+But can also edit them online if you are op using:

-* !add <list> <item>
+  - !add <list> <item>
-* !remove <list> <item>
+  - !remove <list> <item>

+List that are used directly to create responses are:

+  - tech - here are the sentces ArchBlackmann sais when he finds his name
+  - curse - this are the curses he looks for
+  - cursecop - this the responces to them
+  - grovel - this is said when a op does the grovel command
+  - nogrovel - this when someone else does it

-The lists are the same as the text files.
-Most of the lists are not used directly, but by the other lists.
-Like this:
+The remaining lists are not used directly, but by the other lists.

+They are:

+  - dev
+  - func
+  - irql
+  - module
+  - period
+  - status
+  - stru
+  - type

+And they are used like this:
   /me thinks %s is smarter than %dev%